veltenlab/CloneTracer/clonal_inference/README.md

 The following python libraries are required to run the model: pyro, pytorch, pickle, pandas, numpy and seaborn.

-We have included a yml which contains all required packages to run the model.
+We have included a .yml file which contains all required packages to run the model.
 A conda environment can be created from it to run the model:

 ```
 git clone https://github.com/veltenlab/CloneTracer
 cd clonal_inference
-conda env create -f envs/clonal_inference.yml
+conda env create -f envs/clonal_inference.yml -n clonal_inference
+conda activate clonal_inference
 ```
 ## Input file